Ocean Updates : Ports of Vancouver, Montreal

 The Montreal Port Authority continues to hope that the parties will reach an agreement as soon as possible, since any delay not only entails costs for companies using port services, but also puts $90.7 million in economic activity at risk for each day of interruption.

-Read more update from Montreal Port.
+Read more update from Port Montreal.

 Updates as of September 27, 2024